harounchebbi/hackupc-getting-started/README.md

-# HackUPC welcome starting kit.
+# 🐝 HackUPC welcome starting kit.

-Weather if you are a first time hacker or a recurrent one, we encourage to review and skim through this guideline.
-It will give a great perspective for getting the most out of your next hackathon!
+Weather if you are a first time hacker or a veteran, we encourage you to review this guideline.
+It will give you a great perspective for getting the most out of your hackathon in HackUPC!

 if you wanna help to extend and improve this guide, [create a pull request](https://github.com/ferreiro/hackupc-getting-started/pulls).

-If you have some feedback about it, either write [jorge@ferreiro.me](jorge@ferreiro.me) or [info@hackupc.com]().
+If you have some feedback about it, either write to [jorge@ferreiro.me](jorge@ferreiro.me), [miquel@hackupc.com](miquel@hackupc.com) or [info@hackupc.com](info@hackupc.com).

 ## Index